Get exclusive member benefits & effect social change. Join Today

 Phlebotomy is the simplest and cheapest form of therapy for hemochromatosis.
 If you have problems with the process, talk to your doctor about what you can do to make it easier.
 Simple things like drinking a lot of fluids the day before each procedure may make you more comfortable.

-The risk of complications can be reduced if treatment is started as soon as you develop hemochromatosis symptoms.
+Your risk of complications can be reduced if treatment is started as soon as you develop hemochromatosis symptoms.
 If you have hemochromatosis, you should avoid:

 Written by: April Kahn